 Over the last ten years, the Mount Desert Fire Department has slowly been transitioning from all volunteer staffing model to a combination department with a mix of full-time and on-call firefighters.
 I can assure you that it is not my desire or intention to create a fully paid fire department within the Town of Mount Desert but rather continue with this combination staffing model as long as we can maintain an on-call force.
 The community has been well served by the mostly volunteer fire departments and I strongly feel that this needs to continue to retain both the volunteer spirit and level of professionalism demonstrated by MDFD from its inception.
 None-the-less, I do believe that we have reached a crossroads in the evolution of the fire service in Mount Desert and must, for the benefit of our community, add more paid personnel to relieve the stress on both paid staff and volunteers alike.
-This project will allow for the department to community.
+This project will allow for the department to continue with additional staffing plans that is based upon demands for service within our community.